-After serving two seasons as an assistant coach in the Kean University women's soccer program, Brian Doherty took over the head coaching duties in 1999 and now enters his 14th season at the helm of the program with a 113-104-27 overall record.
-Doherty, who already has the most women's soccer coaching wins at Kean, collected his 100th win during the 2010 season.
+Brian Doherty took over as Kean University head coach in 1999 and has now been at the helm of the program for 19 years and 182 victories.
+Doherty, who has the most women's soccer coaching wins at Kean, collected his 100th victory during the 2010 season.

 The 2005 NJAC Coach of the Year, Doherty honed his coaching skills for six seasons as an assistant coach at Bayonne High School, where his teams won one state championship, five Hudson County championships and two league championships.

 With more than 25 years of coaching experience at all levels, Doherty has also served as a head coach and evaluator for the Central New Jersey Area Olympic Development Program (ODP) and as an instructor at the prestigious Adidas Elite Training Academy that has tutored professional and semi-professional soccer players.
 He also had a coaching stint with Sky Blue on its run to the inaugural championship of the Women’s Professional Soccer league in 2009.

 A United States Soccer Federation "A" licensed coach, Doherty has also earned the National Soccer Coaches Association of America Premier Coaching Diploma.

 A 1993 graduate of Kean, Doherty earned his Bachelor of Arts degree in communications.